-The consultation may include collection centres or other parties like representative organisations, where applicable.
-In particular for Scheme Smallholders, support programmes are based on long term relations.
+5.2.1.
+The consultation may include collection centers or other parties like representative organizations, where applicable, generating an action plan according to support needs.

+In particular for System or Scheme Smallholders, support programmes are based on long term relations.